openyurtio/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

 ![raven-l7-arch](../img/raven-l7-option1.png)

 - It requires users to adopt the container network in their production environment
-- Raven controller is responsible to udpate CoreDNS configmap and manage the map between nodename and IP address
+- Raven controller is responsible to update CoreDNS configmap and manage the map between nodename and IP address
 - Adapt to most of the popular CNIs such as flannel/calico
 - No extra L7 proxy